Fits to every application

 SPS flow control chamber is designated to restrict the rainwater flow entering the oil/water separator.
 It is ensuring that nominal flow through the separator is not exceeded.
 The chamber is installed before the separator.
-During heavy shower the nominal flow rate of Sepko oil/water separator is maintained and excess water flow is directed to the bypass line.
+During the heavy shower, the nominal flow rate of the Sepko oil/water separator is maintained and excess water flow is directed to the bypass line.

 MPS sampling chamber

 MPS sampling chamber is a part of each oil separator system employed to monitor the quality of treated water.
 The chamber is installed in the outlet flow of the oil/water separator. it serves for taking the water samples and connecting the pipeline.
 The sampling chamber is usually equipped with a shut-off valve preventing from oil passing through the system and polluting the watercourses in case of emergency.

 SEPKO oil/water separators can be equipped with an integrated bypass line.
 The bypass line is dividing the peak rainwater flow in case of the heavy shower: 1/3rd of the average maximum rainfall flow is directed to the SEPKO oil/water separator, and the excess flow goes via bypass.
 Although the bypass line can be used with separators of the different nominal sizes it is a particularly cost-efficient solution for smaller flow rates.